 On Thursday, Dunnam said Garland’s lack of knowledge of the scandal is “staggering.”

 “This guy is willfully ignorant of everything,” he said.
 “Who is running Baylor University?
 That’s part of the central issue in our case.
 Who did make these policy decisions?
 He doesn’t want to know who it was.
 It’s inexcusable.”

-Garland also said he was unaware of a weeklong investigation conducted by Baylor law professor Jeremy Counsellor before Pepper Hamilton was hired.
-Counsellor’s investigation into allegations of sexual violence surrounding Baylor’s football team resulted in the recommendation to hire an outside firm to investigate, the university announced in August 2015.
+Garland also said he was unaware of a weeklong investigation conducted by Baylor law professor Jeremy Counseller before Pepper Hamilton was hired.
+Counseller’s investigation into allegations of sexual violence surrounding Baylor’s football team resulted in the recommendation to hire an outside firm to investigate, the university announced in August 2015.

 Baylor faces six Title IX lawsuits and pending investigations by the NCAA, the U.S. Department of Education Office for Civil Rights and the Texas Rangers.

 Garland said Baylor General Counsel Chris Holmes and Vice President for Operations and Facilities Brian Nicholson are the primary contacts with the Texas Rangers.

 The Department of Education is also investigating the university’s campus crime reporting.

 Baylor regents told the Wall Street Journal in October that 17 women have reported sexual or domestic assaults against 19 football players since 2011.
 One lawsuit alleged 52 “acts of rape” by 31 football players under Briles’ eight seasons and an unofficial policy of women being expected to have sex with football recruits visiting campus.